OTUSOFE365025/project-group-3-crn-45740/Use Cases.md

 UC-1: Query Academic or Administrative Information

-Description: (students or lecturers) can ask the assistant for information such as schedules, grades, deadlines, or course data using natural language.
+Description: (Students or lecturers) can ask the assistant for information such as schedules, grades, deadlines, or course data using natural language.

 Requirements: R1, R5, RS1, RL6